-The Sony Alpha A7R II and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in June 2015 and October 2017.
+The Sony Alpha A7R II and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in June 2015 and October 2017.
 Both the A7R II and the A7R III are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-Both cameras offer a resolution of 42.2 megapixel.
+Both cameras offer a resolution of 42.2 megapixels.

-The physical size and weight of the Sony A7R II and the Sony A7R III are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Sony A7R II and the Sony A7R III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R II – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 In this particular case, the Sony A7R II and the Sony A7R III have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7R III is slightly heavier (4 percent) than the A7R II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Sony FE Lens Catalog.
+You can compare the optics available in the Sony FE Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.